mitchcurtis/slate/README.md

 Join Slate's Discord channel for discussion: https://discord.gg/ZtAAg5D

+Note that it's fine to ask questions here on GitHub as well - just [create an issue](https://github.com/mitchcurtis/slate/issues/new) and I will label it accordingly.

 ### Notes ###
 - This is a work in progress, but should already be usable.
 Feel free to [report](https://github.com/mitchcurtis/slate/issues) any bugs you find. :)
 - The UI is currently designed for the [Material style](http://doc.qt.io/qt-5/qtquickcontrols2-material.html), and will probably look bad when run with others.